The ‘restingas’ and its fauna and flora

 (WHC), an organisation that promotes and certifies habitat conservation and management of corporate lands.

 Different perspectives of the Restinga Forest protected in Jaboticabeira area, showing the restoration provided by the site and the diversity of vegetation in 2020.

 Jarinu and its special visitors

 Our Jarinu plant is located at about 85km from São Paulo and mainly provides material solutions for the coatings and oral care industry.
 The site, where operations started in 2016, is beautifully integrated in the surrounding forests, farms and country houses and gets frequently visited by local wildlife.
 One of our colleagues working at this plant, Sergio Souza, has always been impressed with local flora and fauna and made a hobby out of capturing the animals and surroundings in photographs.
-‘By taking pictures and telling stories of these special animal visits to colleagues and friends, I hope to create awareness about protecting these animals’, says Sergio.
-Here are some of the beautiful pictures Sergio and his colleagues have collected over the years:

 Supporting biodiversity is part of our broader 2025 sustainability approach.